bryancshepherd/oldjekyllwebsite/_posts/2015-5-27-Setting-up-Bluehost-DNS-for-a-GitHub-Jekyll-blog.md

   6. Repeat to add another GitHub IP address `192.30.252.154`

-After you've made one set of changes above, give them a few hours to propogate.
+After you've made one set of changes above, give them a few hours to propagate.
 You can check the status at [What's My DNS](https://www.whatsmydns.net/)